10 TOEFL Reading Question Types

 Question: Which of the sentences below best expresses the essential information in the highlighted sentence in paragraph 4?
 Incorrect choices change the meaning in important ways or leave out essential information.

-- The fossil record suggests that there was an abrupt extinction of many plants and animals at the end of the Mesozoic era.
+- Evidence from the fossil record implies a sudden extinction event affecting numerous plants and animals at the conclusion of the Mesozoic era.

-- Few fossils of the Mesozoic era have survived in the rocks that mark the end of the Cretaceous.
+- Only a handful of Mesozoic era fossils have been preserved in the rock formations that delineate the end of the Cretaceous period.

-- Fossils from the Cretaceous period of the Mesozoic up to the beginning of the Cenozoic era have been removed from the layers of rock that surrounded them.
+- Fossils from the Cretaceous epoch of the Mesozoic through to the onset of the Cenozoic era have been extracted from their encasing rock layers.

-- Plants and animals from the Mesozoic era were unable to survive in the Cenozoic era.
+- Flora and fauna from the Mesozoic era failed to persist into the Cenozoic era.

 Sentence Insertion (Insert Text) Question